Ratio of Debt-to-Income

 Your debt to income ratio is a formula lenders use to determine how much money can be used for a monthly mortgage payment after all your other recurring debts have been met.

-For the most part, conventional loans need a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+For the most part, conventional mortgage loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

 The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
 For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, and the like.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing

 - Gross monthly income of $3,500 x .36 = $1,260 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $3,500 x .29 = $1,015 can be applied to housing

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

 If you'd like to run your own numbers, feel free to use our very useful Mortgage Loan Qualification Calculator.